-Cat fleas deposit their eggs in the pelage of their host.
-The eggs are pearly white, oval with rounded ends, and 0.5 mm long.
-They readily fall from the pelage and drop onto bedding, carpet, or soil, where hatching occurs in ~1–6 days.
+Cat fleas deposit their eggs in the haircoat of their host.
+The eggs are pearly white, oval with rounded ends, and are 0.5 mm long.
+They readily fall from the haircoat and drop onto bedding, carpet, or soil, where hatching occurs in ~1–6 days.
 Newly hatched flea larvae are 1–5 mm long, slender, white, segmented, and sparsely covered with short hairs.
 Larvae are free-living, feeding on organic debris found in their environment and on adult flea feces, which are essential for successful development.
-Flea larvae avoid direct light and actively move deep in carpet fibers or under organic debris (grass, branches, leaves, or soil).
+Flea larvae avoid direct light and actively move deep in carpet fibers or under organic debris (eg, grass, branches, leaves, or soil).

-Larvae are susceptible to desiccation, with prolonged exposures to relative humidity <50% being lethal.
+Larvae are susceptible to desiccation, with prolonged exposure to conditions of relative humidity <50% being lethal.
 The areas within a home with the necessary humidity are limited, and suitable outdoor sites are even rarer.
-Flea development occurs outdoors only where the ground is shaded and moist (1%–20% soil moisture content) and where the flea-infested animal spends a significant amount of time so that adult flea feces will be deposited into the larval environment.
+Flea development occurs outdoors only where the ground is shaded and moist (1%–20% soil moisture content) and where the flea-infested animal spends a considerable amount of time, allowing for adult flea feces to be deposited into the larval environment.
+Typical sites include under and next to decks, porches, doghouses, and bushes.
+Sand is an excellent matrix for flea larval development, and larger areas of sandy and shaded yards in the southeastern Gulf coastal states may harbor fleas.
 In the indoor environment, flea larvae probably survive only in the protected microenvironment deep within carpet fibers, in cracks between hardwood floors in humid climates, and on unfinished concrete floors in damp basements.
-The larval stage usually lasts 5–11 days but may be prolonged for 2–3 wk, depending on availability of food and climatic conditions.
+The larval stage usually lasts 5–11 days but may be prolonged for 2–3 weeks, depending on climatic conditions and availability of food.

-Fleas can cause iron-deficiency anemia in heavily infested hosts, particularly in young animals.
-Fleas in the genus Ctenocephalides have been reported to produce anemia in poultry, dogs, cats, goats, calves, and sheep.
+Fleas can cause iron-deficiency anemia Nutritional Deficiency Anemia in Animals Nutritional deficiency anemias develop when micronutrients needed for RBC formation are not present in adequate amounts.
+Anemia develops gradually and may initially be regenerative but ultimately... read more in heavily infested hosts, particularly young animals.
+Fleas in the genus Ctenocephalides have been reported to cause anemia in poultry, dogs, cats, goats, calves, and sheep.

 Cat fleas are also involved in disease transmission.
-Murine typhus Murine Typhus in Animals Rickettsia typhi, the causative agent of murine typhus, and R felis are zoonotic pathogens maintained primarily in rodent reservoirs (rats, mice) that may also be associated with... read more , caused by Rickettsia typhi and Rickettsia felis, is a mild to severe febrile disease of people characterized by headaches, chills, and skin rashes, with infrequent involvement of the kidneys and CNS.
+Murine typhus Murine Typhus in Animals Rickettsia typhi, the causative agent of murine typhus, and R felis are zoonotic pathogens maintained primarily in rodent reservoirs (rats, mice) that may also be associated with... read more , caused by Rickettsia typhi and Rickettsia felis, is a mild to severe febrile disease of humans characterized by headaches, chills, and skin rashes, with infrequent involvement of the kidneys and central nervous system.
 The disease is seen in people and many small mammals along the southeastern, southwestern, and Gulf coasts.
-In the USA, the principal transmission cycle involves opossums and cat fleas.
-Cat fleas also serve as the intermediate host of the nonpathogenic subcutaneous filarid nematode of dogs, Dipetalonema reconditum.
+In the US, the principal transmission cycle involves opossums and cat fleas.
+Cat fleas also serve as the intermediate host of the nonpathogenic subcutaneous filarid nematode Filarids The larvae of some ascarid roundworms, including Toxocara spp of dogs and cats and Baylisascaris spp of mustelids, can cause CNS disease.
+Nervous disorders, frequently associated... read more of dogs, Dipetalonema reconditum.
 Dipylidium caninum, the common intestinal cestode of dogs and cats (and rarely children), develops as a cysticercoid in C felis, C canis, and Trichodectes canis.
 Flea larvae ingest the eggs of the tapeworm, which develop into cysticercoids in the body of the flea.
-When grooming themselves, dogs and cats may ingest infected fleas, and the cysticercoids are released.
+When grooming themselves, dogs and cats may ingest infected fleas, releasing the cysticercoids into the GI tract.